-Tallink Silja's Stockholm ferries (but not Tallinn ferries!) and Viking Line's Tallinn ferries are using the South Harbour.
+Tallink Silja's Stockholm ferries (but not Tallinn ferries!) and Viking Line's Tallinn ferries depart from South Harbour.
 Tallink's Stockholm ferries leave from the Olympia terminal and Viking Line ferries from the Katajanokka terminal.
 These terminals are opposite to each other and must be reached by different trams.
-Make sure you are heading to the right terminal.
+Make sure you are heading to the correct terminal.

-Google Maps works well in Helsinki so it is a valuable aid for travellers.
+Google Maps works well in Helsinki, which is a valuable aid for travellers.

-Tallink and Eckerö Line are operating cargo ships also from Vuosaari Harbour.
+Tallink and Eckerö Line operate cargo ships also from Vuosaari Harbour.
 The harbour is located in East Helsinki about 10 kilometres from the city centre.
 Reaching the harbour takes 30 minutes by car or 1 hour by public transport.

-Eckerö Line is operating M/S Finbo from Vuosaari Harbour to Tallinn Muuga Harbour.
-Tallink is operating M/S Sea Wind from Vuosaari to Muuga.
+Eckerö Line operates M/S Finbo from Vuosaari Harbour to Tallinn Muuga Harbour.
+Tallink operates M/S Sea Wind from Vuosaari to Muuga.
 It is not possible to board these ships without a vehicle.

 If you plan to take your car with, using Vuosaari-Muuga connection is the best option.
 This way, you can skip driving in the city centres and the ferries are also inexpensive.
 Also, the price level of services on the ferries is lower.
 However, these ferries are not as new and comfortable as the ferries travelling between the city centres.